 A higher intake of all fruits and vegetables (3 or more servings per day) has also been shown to decrease the risk of and progression of age-related macular degeneration.

 The antioxidant vitamin C, when eaten in its natural form (in fresh produce as opposed to supplement form) or applied topically, can help to fight skin damage caused by the sun and pollution, reduce wrinkles, and improve overall skin texture.
 Vitamin C plays a vital role in the formation of collagen, the main support system of skin.

 You may automatically reach for citrus fruits when you think of vitamin C, but Brussels sprouts provide a whopping 75 milligrams per cup, over 100 percent of your daily need.

 Vitamin A is also crucial for healthy looking skin, which Brussels sprouts also provide.

 How to incorporate more Brussels sprouts into your diet

-Try to find sprouts still on the stalk for superior freshness and look for sprouts that are smaller in size, which tend to be sweeter, more tender and have a less woody or fibrous taste then larger sprouts.
+Try to find sprouts still on the stalk for superior freshness and look for sprouts that are smaller in size, which tend to be sweeter, more tender, and have a less woody or fibrous taste than larger sprouts.

 Make sure the leaves are tight and firm; loose leaves indicate older sprouts.
 Store the sprouts in a bag in the refrigerator.
 The fresher the sprouts, the better they will taste.
-The most important thing is to not overcook them, which tends to give them a bitter flavor and diminishes their nutritional value.
+Overcooking them tends to give them a bitter flavor and diminish their nutritional value.
 Roasting Brussels sprouts in the oven will help bring out their best flavor and retain their bright green color.